Skip to main content

 What is a Roth Conversion?

 A Roth conversion is the process of transferring money from a tax-deferred account to a Roth IRA, where the growth will not be taxed.
-So, Roth Conversions provide an opportunity to move money out of a pre tax account, pay tax at times that are favorable to you and not the IRS, and get the money into a Roth where it will never be taxed again.
+Thus, Roth Conversions provide an opportunity to move money out of a pre tax account, pay tax at times that are favorable to you and not the IRS, and get the money into a Roth where it will never be taxed again.

 What are the assumptions underlying the Roth Conversion Explorer?